cferris527/ferris-ray-tracer/README.md

 # Features currently included

+Wondering how to run code?
+Refer to comments in main.cpp

 All required features are implemented, with an additional 85 points worth of extra features and importance sampling.

 Required features: